Skip to main navigation Skip to search Skip to main content

 Research interests

 Dr Klingler-Vidra is currently engaged in several research projects.
 First, the rise of startup capitalism, and the ways in which state support for startups relates to the competitive positioning of incumbent firms (see Startup Capitalism: New approaches to innovation strategies in East Asia).
 Second, how the Silicon Valley model is adapted as it diffuses globally, with particular emphasis on the forms innovation policies take in East Asia (see The Venture Capital State: The Silicon Valley Model in East Asia, Cornell University Press, 2018).
-Third, she is exploring the relationship between the personal characteristics of policy leaders as well as entrepreneurs to understand preferences and performance (see recent papers in Business and Politics, Competition & Change, and World Development). and their innovation policy preferences.
+Third, she is exploring the relationship between the personal characteristics of policy leaders as well as entrepreneurs to understand preferences and performance (see recent papers in Business and Politics, Competition & Change, and World Development) and their innovation policy preferences.
+She also examines the impact of venture capital and corporate innovation on startups and large firms, the outputs of this research includes an article in Review of Financial Studies.

 Biographical details